parth030421/android-app-food-delivery-system/README.md

 boy who are in 12 km radius of client place. actually app makes a list of rider who are available within 12 km distance radius .
 If no delivery boy is found then client will get another notification that no delivery boy is found.
 This radius of distance is dynamic as it can be changed from cms.

+# new Features to be incorporate
+Driver App